Boeing P-8 Poseidon: Norway

 In March 2014, Norwegian newspaper Dagbladet reported that the Royal Norwegian Air Force is considering leasing aircraft from Boeing as No. 333 Squadron RNoAF's six P-3 Orions were becoming increasingly difficult to keep operational.
 In June 2016, Norwegian newspaper Verdens Gang reported that the Norwegian government would buy four new surveillance aircraft in its long-term defense plan; the P-8 was seen as the main option.
 In December 2016, the U.S. State Department approved the sale with congressional approval pending.

 On 29 March 2017, Norway signed a contract for five P-8As, to be delivered between 2022 and 2023.
 On 13 July 2021, Boeing rolled out first P-8As Poseidon aircraft from the paint shop for Norway.
 The first aircraft was delivered on 18 November 2021.
 It is to be operated by the 133 Air Wing, 333 Squadron at Evenes Air Station.
+The first P-8 is to be named Viking and the successive four aircraft are to be named for Norse gods and a ship pilot: Vingtor, Ulabrand, Hugin and Munin.